 There is a lot of confusion with patients that have come to me for 2nd opinions.
 The question is whether or not their dental implants need custom abutments or not.

 I will try to make this as non-technical as possible.
-If you are confused, comment below and I will reply.
+If you are confused, comment below.

 Most implants have three pieces.
 The implant that goes in your bone, the abutment the holds the tooth, and the crown tooth that attaches to the abutment.

-In my practice the additional expense of a custom abutment is only necessary about 10% of the time.
+In my practice the additional expense of a custom abutment is not always necessary.
 It can increase the cost of the dental implant by about 10%.

 The best way to avoid making a custom abutment is for your implant to be placed correctly.
 Many implants are placed incorrectly at a incorrect angle and require a custom abutment to make it straight again.